Simple Kapadia

 Simple Kapadia (15 August 1958 – 10 November 2009) was a Hindi film actress and costume designer, who was active in her professional career from 1987 until her death in 2009.
+She won the National Film Award for Best Costume Design for Rudaali (1994).

 Early and personal life

 Simple was born on 15 August 1958 to parents Chunnibhai and Betty Kapadia.
-She was raised alongside 3 siblings - elder sister Dimple Kapadia, younger sister Reem Kapadia (who died of drug overuse) and Suhail (Munna) Kapadia.
-She had a son Karan Kapadia with Rajinder Singh Shetty and was the aunt of Twinkle Khanna and Rinke Khanna.
+She was raised alongside 3 siblings - elder sister Dimple Kapadia, younger sister Reem Kapadia and Suhail (Munna) Kapadia.

+She had a son with Rajinder Singh Shetty, whom she married on 25 June 1992 but their marriage did not last long and they got divorced.
+She was the maternal aunt of former actresses Twinkle Khanna and Rinke Khanna.
+Her son made his acting debut with the film Blank (2019).

 Career

 Acting

 Simple Kapadia made her acting debut in 1977 at the age of 18 in the role of Sumitha Mathur in the film Anurodh, with her brother-in-law, actor Rajesh Khanna.
 She starred opposite Jeetendra in Shakka and Chakravyuha.

 She played supporting roles in Lootmaar, Zamaane Ko Dikhana Hai, Jeevan Dhaara and Dulha Bikta Hai.
 In 1985 she starred in the art film Rehguzar opposite Shekhar Suman.
 Her last acting gig was an item song for Parakh in 1987.